DocumentationAdobe Primetime Authentication - Most frequently used terms

 Preflight - Preflight authorization is a lightweight authorization check for multiple resources.

 Logout - Essentially it is a process of user exiting out of the Windows Media Player by selecting Logout option.
 The Windows Media Player handles the logout via Access Enabler API which logs out the user and deletes all AuthN and AuthZ tokens from the user’s local system.
-Adobe Primetime authentication ensures that all tokens are deleted, and notifies the MVPD to delete their session as well.
-Generally, a SAML logout request is sent to the IdP (MVPD).
+Adobe Primetime authentication ensures that all tokens are deleted and notifies the MVPD to delete their session as well.
+Generally, a SAML logout request is sent to the Identity Provider - IdP (MVPD).

 SAML - Security Assertion Markup Language (SAML) is an XML-based data format for exchanging authentication and authorization data between an IdP and an SP.